rvram2000/Blockchain-Based-MedRec-with-BioAuth/README.md

 environment as a Distributed Application (DApp) would be impossible to penetrate and have zero downtime.

-Skills: Ethereum, Ganache, Metamask, Flask(Python), HTML, OAuth, Face Recognition
+Technologies: Ethereum, Ganache, Metamask, Flask(Python), HTML, OAuth, Face Recognition